 Probably the most important skill.
 Unfortunately our brains are wired in such a way that we are often reactive rather than responsive.
 You are wired to act on past information, past memories, rather than what is actually happening in the present moment.
 Your mind automatically looks for reasons and stories to explain events that cause you to feel wounded.

 For many of us our mind also looks for a perpetrator, someone else to blame.
 This is extremely unfortunate as it means that you become a victim, powerless, as you cannot change another persons behavior, only your own.
 When you constantly focus on what the other person is doing wrong you lose the ability to look at what you might be able to do differently.
 Choose to be the hero in your relationship!

 These are brief self-help tips and may not apply to the circumstances of your relationship, particularly if there are behaviors such as violence, affairs, or addictions taking place.
 If this is the case you would benefit from discussing your situation with a qualified, experienced psychologist.

 written by Linda Adams

-To learn how to understand your own and your partners unique psychology and apply these strategies and more, call or text me today on 0404 248 576 or send through an email to book your confidential appointment with me in Southport or Palm Beach, Gold Coast.
+To learn how to understand your own and your partners unique psychology and apply these strategies and more, call or text me today on 0404 248 576 or send through an email to book your confidential appointment with me in Palm Beach, Gold Coast.